Master (naval): Transition to commissioned officer

 The Royal Naval College exams for navigating lieutenant and lieutenant were the same after 1869.
 By 1872 the number of navigating cadets had fallen to twelve, and an Admiralty experiment in 1873 under the First Sea Lord George Goschen further merged the duties of navigating lieutenants and sailing masters with those of lieutenants and staff commanders.
 There were no more masters warranted after 1883, and the last one retired in 1892.

 Although the actual rank of navigating lieutenant fell out of use about the same time, lieutenants who had passed their navigating exams were distinguished in the Navy List by an N in a circle by their name, and by N† for those passed for first-class ships.
 The last staff commander disappeared in around 1904, and the last staff captain left the Active List in 1913.

-20th century

-An anonymous article in The Naval Review in 1927 included a number of suggestions for the instruction and duties of Navigating Officers: the author recommended that they should complete (as part of their first-class ship course) a period of one or two months at either the Naval Staff College or the Senior Officers' Technical School at Portsmouth.
-During this period they were to be instructed in: